 Individual buoys and beacons may not be part of the general buoyage system.
-This should be encoded using marks navigational - system of on these buoy and beacon features.
+This should be encoded using the attribute marks navigational - system of on these buoy and beacon features.

-- At least one of the attributes marks navigational system of or orientation must be populated for Navigational System of Marks features. - The attribute scale minimum must not be populated for Navigational System of Marks features having a value for marks navigational - system of.
+- For guidance regarding the encoding of aids to navigation in the IALA maritime buoyage system, see clause X.X. - At least one of the attributes marks navigational system of or orientation must be populated for Navigational System of Marks features. - The attribute scale minimum must not be populated for Navigational System of Marks features having a value for marks navigational system of.